 Mark the lines using a permanent marker as you mark where you want to cut the tile.
-Use a ruler to trace the marked lines and a circular item to trace around.
-These include lids, buckets, or a dish with the diameter you want.
+Use a ruler to trace the marked lines and a circular item.
+These include lids, buckets, or a dish with your desired diameter.

-If you do not have the object that matches the required size you intend to cut, draw the circle on a thin board and cut it out.
+If you do not have an object that matches the required size, you intend to cut, draw the circle on a thin board and cut it out.
 Irregular cuts require objects of the same shape for accuracy.
 A pencil works on a glossy surface, unlike a permanent marker.

-Secure the tile to the workbench using clamps so that it does not move.
+Secure the tile to the workbench using clamps, so it does not move.
 When the tile moves, chances are high that the cut will not be accurate.
 Use rubber clamps to protect the tile from unwanted cutting and falling.

 The rubber clamps should be at least two or more.
 Metal vice or clamps early crack the tile, and that will cost more.
 Place the tile flat and the part you are cutting hanging off the workbench.
 An electric grinder helps you when cutting curved areas.
 Cut the marked side as you allow the Dremel tool to enter.

 Use the appropriate bit for the project.
 As you change the bit, turn off and unplug the Dremel.
 Refer to the manual for instructions before you ruin your tool.
-Deemed Max is ideal for the project since it comes with an SM540 cutting blade that makes several linear tile cuts with ease.
+Deemed Max is ideal for the project since it has an SM540 cutting blade that quickly makes several linear tile cuts.

 Put on your protective wear, and you start the Dremel tool.
+Plunge the Dremel tool into the tile if you work from the center.
 Start with the edge of the tile when working on the entire tile.
-Plunge the Dremel tool into the tile if you are working from the center.

 Use both hands to control the Dremel tool as you push it.
 What is required is enough pressure to move the Dremel tool.
 More pressure brings more damage than progress.

 When you reach the end of the cut, stop pushing the Dremel tool.
 Carefully lift the Dremel tool from the tile.
-Do not be worried about cracks since you can seal them using the epoxy kit.
+Please do not be worried about cracks since you can seal them using the epoxy kit.